-The passenger's advanced airbag system has weight sensors and unit under the seat.
-If the sensors detect an infant or small child may be in the seat, the system will automatically turn the passenger's airbag off.
-When the airbag is turned off, an indicator in the center of the dashboard will come on indicating passenger airbag "OFF" (see page 26).
+The passenger's advanced airbag system has weight sensors under the seat.
+Although Honda does not encourage carrying a child in the passenger's seat, if the sensors detect the weight of an infant or small child (up to about 65 lbs or 29 kg), the system will automatically turn the passenger's airbag off.